 Subsequently, legislation was introduced in the General Assembly to make comprehensive changes to Rhode Island's corporate tax structure.
-The legislation - contained in the budget bill for the 2015 fiscal year - was approved by the General Assembly and signed into law by then-Governor Chafee on June 19, 2014.
-2
+The legislation -- contained in the budget bill for the 2015 fiscal year -- was

 This preamble is an informal, plainlanguage summary of recently enacted legislation regarding combined reporting.
-This preamble is provided in accordance with Rhode Island Division of Taxation Regulation TRR 98-1, Rhode Island Governor Gina M. Raimondo's Executive Order 15-07. and the Rhode Island Office of Regulatory Reform, all of which prescribe that regulatory and other tax information be clearly written, in plain language.
+This preamble is provided in accordance with Rhode Island Division of Taxation Regulation TRR 98-1, Rhode Island Governor Gina M. Raimondo's Executive Order 15-07, and the Rhode Island Office of Regulatory Reform, all of which prescribe that regulatory and other tax information be clearly written, in plain language.
 This preamble is for general information purposes only; it is not a substitute for Rhode Island General Laws or for Rhode Island Division of Taxation regulations -- including the regulation on combined reporting, which follows this preamble.
 Nothing contained in this preamble in any way alters or otherwise changes any provisions of Rhode Island statutes, regulations, or formal rulings.